Join Live Discussion

 This is a scenario that happened to a taxpayer after they verified their identity and then their return was unpostable.
 I filled my tax return 98 days ago.
 TurboTax Transmitted 96 days ago.
 IRS finally accepted my tax return after I received a 4883C letter for identify verification 81 days ago.
 The Where’s My Refund … Read more

-Will You Need a Taxpayer Advocate (TA)?
+Will You Need a Taxpayer Advocate (TA) for IRS help?